-The Educare Centre caters for about 75 children and has a complement of ten staff members.
+The Educare Centre caters for about 75 children and has 10 staff members.

-There are five class groups, and children from three months to five years are admitted.
+There are 5 class groups, and children from 3 months to 5 years are admitted.

-Our philosophy is based on the fact that children learn through play.
-Through play the children are encouraged to experiment and form concepts: this is facilitated by the teachers creating a challenging learning environment that is conducive to exploration, investigation and questioning and a programme specifically designed to develop the whole child (emotional, social, physical, intellectual and cultural).
+We believe that children learn through play.
+Children are encouraged to experiment and form concepts.
+Teachers create a challenging learning environment that is conducive to exploration, investigation and questioning.
+The programme is specifically designed to develop the whole child (emotional, social, physical, intellectual and cultural).

-The under 3 years (3 months-to-3 years) are divided into three age groups and are separated from the older children.
+The under 3-year-olds are divided into 3 age groups and are separated from the older children.

 Childcare Worker: Jean Jaftha

-Mothers are encouraged to continue breast feeding their baby.
-They can visit their baby throughout the day to breastfeed.
-You can also express your milk which can be stored in the refrigerator for later feeding.
+Mothers are encouraged to continue breastfeeding their baby.
+You can visit your baby throughout the day to breastfeed.
+You can also express milk which can be stored in the refrigerator for later feeding.

 The childcare worker provides opportunities for babies to: